anconprotocol/protocol-v1.5/README.md

 ### Next Generation NFT Marketplaces

-- Allows for Ancon Protocol v2.0 - Content Provenance and Authenticity to be fulfilled, by creating proof of android or ios with SafetyNet or DeviceCheck, maintaing access control and origin signing of content, like images, audios or videos creating with smartphones or IoT devices.
+- Allows for Ancon Protocol v2.0 - Content Provenance and Authenticity to be fulfilled, by creating proof of android or ios with SafetyNet or DeviceCheck, maintaining access control and origin signing of content, like images, audios or videos created with smartphones or IoT devices.

 ### Data Unions